[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 RUN ln -sf /usr/share/zoneinfo/Asia/Tokyo /etc/localtime

-It is set to Japan time.
+It is set to Japan time

 RUN dnf -y install \

-Things in the Appstream repository of AlmaLinux 8, python3.8 (3.9 is also fine)
+AlmaLinux 8 Appstream repository, python3.8 (3.9 is also fine)

 && rm -rf /var/cache/dnf/* \

-Delete the dnf(≒yum) cache to reduce the size of the Docker image.
+Delete the dnf (≒yum) cache to reduce the size of the Docker image

 && dnf clean all

-Delete the dnf(≒yum) cache to reduce the size of the Docker image.
+Delete the dnf (≒yum) cache to reduce the size of the Docker image

-Why "&&" instead of "RUN"?
+Why "&&" and not "RUN"?

-To reduce the size of Docker images.
+To reduce the size of the Docker image

 RUN pip3 --no-cache-dir install ansible-core==2.12.10

-Among them, specify 2.12.10, which is the latest release of 2.12.
+Within that, we will specify 2.12.10, the latest release of 2.12.

-If you want to reuse a playbook that you have been using for a long time, it is better to specify "ansible==2.9.27 (or the version you have been using for a long time)" for compatibility.
+If you want to reuse a playbook you have been using for a long time, it is better to specify "ansible==2.9.27 (or the version you used previously)" for compatibility reasons.

 Supplement: About Collection

-If you want to use many modules while using "ansible-core 2.12.10", specify "ansible==5.10.0", a community package that includes "ansible-core 2.12.10" and module relationships.
-That's fine.
+If you want to use "ansible-core 2.12.10" while using many modules, it is recommended to specify "ansible==5.10.0", a community package that includes "ansible-core 2.12.10" and related modules

 However, the image size will be larger.